Sellers Listing Contract Explained

 Professional

-Finally, on about line 290 of the five page contract we have the signature boxes to fully execute the Listing Contract.
+Finally, on about line 295 of the six page contract we have the signature boxes to fully execute the Listing Contract.
 I know when we meet to list your house, it can feel overwhelming to quickly review the listing contract.
 Hopefully this article gives you more confidence that, when you work with me, you are working with a professional.
 You are entrusting me with the sale of your house and I don’t take that lightly.
 I pledge my loyalty to you and to maximize the sale of your house.
 Thank you for choosing McCoyMovesYou!

-© 2022 McCoyMovesYou
+© 2024 McCoyMovesYou